-Covid-19 hit the labor market like a sledgehammer in March and April, driving mass layoffs in the U.S. to their highest point since World War II.
-22 million Americans have lost their jobs during the outbreak, and 14% of the country's workforce isn't working right now.
+Covid-19 has strongly shaken the labor market in March and April, driving layoffs and unemployment in the U.S. to their highest points since the Great Depression.
+As of May 1, 2020, about 30 million Americans have lost their jobs during the outbreak, resulting in at least 18% of the country's workforce now being idle.

-New data from Rippling, a provider of HR and technology solutions for businesses,
+New data from Rippling, a provider of HR and technology solutions for businesses, reveals that layoffs have most severely impacted those workers who can least afford it.
+The company looked at anonymized payroll and termination data from more than